 In a tweet, Martinez wrote: “With blockchain applied to public contracts we’ll be able to know whether a company that provides services to the government is trustworthy.”

 A local publication Debate writes that Martinez addressed the attendees by saying that blockchain technology helps to bring transparency in the process thereby eliminating the corruptible human element.
-She also said that blockchain allows storing verifiable public records for the bidding process which cannot be tempered thereby allowing for transparent audit processes.

 A presentation of the Blockchain HACKMX is available on the UN website which suggests that computers participating in this blockchain network could run by a mix of private companies, universities, government offices and civil society groups.